National Certificate of Education

 The National Certificate of Education (NCE) is a national assessment conducted by the Mauritius Examination Syndicate (MES) based on the "Nine Year Continuous Basic Education".
 This examination is taken by Grade 9 students in Mauritius.

 The first examination started around May 2021.

 Progression

-Grade 9 marked the end of compulsory education, and students are not obligated to continue their studies beyond this point.
+Grade 9 marks the end of compulsory education, and students are not obligated to continue their studies beyond this point.
 Grade 9 also marked the completion of lower secondary education.
-Students who successfully earned the NCE Certificate may then progress onto higher secondary education.
-They may have then studied for the O-level examinations and earn the School Certificate.
+Students who successfully earned the NCE Certificate may then progress onto higher secondary education.They may have then studied for the O-level examinations and earn the School Certificate.
 Students who were unsuccessful in obtaining the qualification may have then transitioned from the academic stream to the vocational stream and progress onto vocational programs of study.